DoSomethingArchive/gambit-content/documentation/endpoints/topics.md

 `templates.text` | String | The `raw` value replaced with any campaign or command tags.
 See https://github.com/DoSomething/gambit-admin/wiki/Tags
 `templates.override` | Boolean | Whether the `raw` value is set from a Contentful field value (override is `true`), or from a hardcoded default (override is `false`)
 `templates.topic` | Object | If an id is present, this reply template should update the conversation topic accordingly.
-`triggers` | Array | List of defaultTopicTriggers that change user conversation to this topic

 ## Retrieve topics